sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Execution took 00:00:01.1230870 (1123 ms)
 ```

-### New-SFWorksheet - Create New Worksheet Only If It Does Not Exists From Worksheet File
+### New-SFFilter - Create New Filter Only If It Does Not Exists From Filter File
 Create new Filter from Filter file only if it doesn't already exist:
 ```
-PS > New-SFFilter -AuthContext $appContext -FilterFile path/to/myfilter.json -ActionIfExists Skip Getting Query Details for Filter OrderPriority (orderpriority) [query] Found Worksheet Param Query (4YGIJWpZapH)
+PS > New-SFFilter -AuthContext $appContext -FilterFile path/to/myfilter.json -ActionIfExists Skip Getting Query Details for Filter OrderPriority (orderpriority) [query] Found Filter Param Query (4YGIJWpZapH)
-Existing Worksheet OrderPriority (orderpriority) will be ignored and nothing will be done because ActionIfExists is Skip Execution took 00:00:00.4108136 (410 ms)
+Existing Filter OrderPriority (orderpriority) will be ignored and nothing will be done because ActionIfExists is Skip Execution took 00:00:00.4108136 (410 ms)
 ```

-### New-SFWorksheet - Create Multiple New Worksheets from Worksheet Objects
+### New-SFFilter - Create Multiple New Filters from Filter Objects
-Create new and overwrite existing Filters from list of Filters in `$worksheets` array:
+Create new and overwrite existing Filters from list of Filters in `$filters` array:
 ```
 PS > $filters | foreach {New-SFFilter -AuthContext $appContext -Filter $_ -ActionIfExists Overwrite}
 ```